 To summarise - it’s not necessarily the medication, but the rapid weight loss process that can trigger hair shedding.

 Definitely.
-Rapid weight loss is one of the most common reasons people experience temporary hair loss.
+Rapid weight loss is one of the most common reasons people experience temporary hair loss (including shedding or thinning)

 While you might not be able to completely avoid hair loss with Mounjaro, there are things you can do to minimise it and support healthy hair growth.